|Credit Card||Main Features||Annual Fee||Bankwest Zero Platinum||No Foreign Transaction Fees||$0|

 Why We Like It:

-St.George Amplify Signature can have you kicking-back and relaxing at airports with 2 complimentary Priority Pass lounge visits per year.
+St.George Amplify Signature credit card will have you kicking back and relaxing at airports when you travel, with 2 complimentary Priority Pass lounge visits included per year.

-No set minimum income required, but the minimum credit limit is $15,000.
+No set minimum income is required, but the minimum credit limit on the card is $15,000.

 Bankwest More World